computational-imaging/opticalCNN/README.md

 params['doOptNeg'] = True,
 params['doNonnegReg'] = False
 2. Walk through the first sections of HybridNNMaskOpt.ipynb until "Extract optimized phase mask", making sure to save the tiled psf .npy file and training images for phase mask optimization.
 You'll need to change directories to suit your own needs.
 3. Optimize the phase mask for the weights of the learned convolutional kernels with hybrid_maskopt.py.
+Note that you can also run with the hybrid_maskopt.py phase mask optimization with the included file "assets/psf_hybrid_optneg_8x9_1e-1.npy"
 3. Fine tune the fully-connected layer with the learned phase mask (code not available).

 Other code: